Sustainability Focus Areas

 WHY IT’S IMPORTANT: Used equipment and components can be rebuilt, repaired and exchanged multiple times.
 Similarly, rental equipment can be reused repeatedly.
 By participating in the circular economy, we can reduce landfill waste and the energy expended in original manufacturing, while addressing customers’ business needs and sustainability goals and generating revenue for Toromont.

-revenue growth was generated from the provision of used and rental equipment in 2022 over 2021
+of 2024 revenue generated from the provision of used and rental equipment

 WHY IT’S IMPORTANT: We work in industrial sectors where hazards must be safely managed and we believe that taking a holistic approach to the physical, mental and financial health and wellbeing of our employees and the wellbeing of our communities is a key driver of corporate sustainability.